Table of Contents

 How does search work?

 Search is a powerful part of CrowdTangle.
 It not only looks at the Pages/accounts you follow, but CrowdTangle’s full database.
-Currently, that includes every local media outlet in the United States, any US/English Feed with >750K likes, and thousands of brands, athletes, sports teams, media outlets, politicians and nonprofit organizations.
+Currently, that includes every local media outlet in the United States, any Page with >750K fans, and thousands of brands, athletes, sports teams, media outlets, politicians and nonprofit organizations.
+We're tracking more than 10K subreddits, and more than 800K Instagram and Twitter accounts.

 How do I set up referral tracking for my website?

-To set up referral tracking for your website (or any website), create a new saved search and type in your URL (e.g. www.crowdtangle.com).
-You can include any URL shorteners (e.g. bit.ly) you use as well.
+To set up referral tracking for your website (or any website), create a new saved search and type in your URL (e.g. crowdtangle.com).
 Remember to enter your own account or set of accounts in the "Exclude Pages/Accounts“ field so you filter out your own posts.

 How do you populate the Explore section?